Customer Success Stories

 At the Essen branch alone there are about 6,000 trip reports to deal with every month.
 Each trip report has two or three attachments, such as delivery or carriage notes.
 These attachments differ from customer to customer, adding complexity, but are important for invoicing and payroll accounting.
 “We used to archive the reports and attachments in paper form,” remembers Antoine Koll, project manager at Meyer Logistik.
 “Then, starting from a certain date we decided to digitise the documents, to process them more efficiently and to make savings on long term storage costs.”

 Flawless Process and Rapid Handling

 Scanning trip reports would have required investments in technology as well as specialised staff in all branch offices.
 Instead, Meyer Logistik began a search for an external partner.

-Because trip records are wage-related, German law specifies that they have to be stored for ten years.
+Because trip records are wage-related, German law specifies that they have to be stored for ten years, which is why digital transformation in the logistic industry is the necessity.
 During this period, electronic documents must be easily retrievable and perfectly legible.
 “There are not many companies in Germany that can offer the necessary flawless process,” says Antoine Koll.
 “Moreover, Iron Mountain impressed us by providing scans of the trip reports within 48 hours of collection.
 We found no other supplier able to guarantee that.”